 During the visit, the veterinarian will perform a full physical examination of your pet.
-This will help them to determine whether other conditions are contributing to the anal gland’s condition.
+This will help them determine whether other conditions contribute to the anal gland’s condition.
 They will also discuss the pros and cons of the surgery.
 The doctor will also be able to recommend a plan of action.

-During the procedure, a licensed veterinary technician will hold your pet in a safe manner.
+During the procedure, a licensed veterinary technician will safely hold your pet.
 They will also do a digital rectal exam.
 Your pet may also be asked to stand in a particular position.

-After the procedure is complete, your pet should be put on a short-term pain control regimen.
+After the procedure, your pet should be put on a short-term pain control regimen.
 Your veterinarian will also provide you with information on prevention methods for your pet.